liudarren3/dia_html_tutorials/README.md

 Hi, sorry I couldn't be here.
 I'm currently waiting to get onto a flight to San Diego.

-How are you? (*awkward silence for about 3 seconds*) Hmm I don't think I heard you.
+How are you?
+Hmm I don't think I heard you.
 Could you say that again?
-(Please repeat what you just said) (*another 3 seconds of silence*) Nice.
+(Please repeat what you just said) (*3 seconds of awkward silence*) Nice.
 How was your week (list three things)?
 My week was great thanks for asking, although it could've been better.
 I like your outfit today, the colors match really well.

 I'm a STEM major so my spelling is atrocious so forgive me if I mispll certin thngs.
 I also don't expect you to finish this at all, so take your time and go at your own pace.
 If you have any questions you need to ask me, send them to me at [liudarren3@gmail.com].
 I won't be able to respond quickly but I'll try my best to respond when I can .